-Section 106 of the bill authorizes the United States to use binding arbitration to resolve claims by investors of Peru under Article 10.16.1(a)(i)(C) or Article 10.16.1(b)(i)(C) of the Agreement.
+Section 106 of the bill authorizes the United States to use binding arbitration to resolve claims by investors of Colombia under Article 10.16.1(a)(i)(C) or Article 10.16.1(b)(i)(C) of the Agreement.
 Those articles concern disputes over certain types of government contracts, and section 106 of the bill clarifies that the United States consents to the arbitration of such disputes.

-No statutory authorization is required for the United States to engage in binding arbitration for other claims covered by Article 10.16.
-Provisions allowing arbitration of certain contract claims have regularly been included in U.S. bilateral investment treaties over recent decades, and were included in the free trade agreements with Chile, Singapore, Morocco, CAFTA-DR, and Oman.
+No statutory authorization is required for the United States to engage in binding arbitration for other claims covered by Article 10.16 of the Agreement.
+Provisions allowing arbitration of certain contract claims have regularly been included in U.S. bilateral investment treaties over recent decades, and were included in the free trade agreements with Chile, Singapore, Morocco, Central America and the Dominican Republic, Oman, and Peru.